mwaseem75/iris-fhir-lab/README.md

 * Dynamically get the list of all FHIR resources
 * View full details of the resources in JSON and Human readable format
 * View Patient related resources
-* Transform FHIR messages to HL7 V2.
+* Transform FHIR message to HL7 V2.
+* Transform HL7 V2 message to FHIR
 * Post basic Patient resources.
 * Post Patient Observation resources.